linode/apl-docs/docs/for-devs/get-started/lab-10.md

 - Commit Changes

 Now go back to the Argo CD application and click on the `team<name>` application.

-You can see that all the Kubernetes resources have been created.
+Note that the Argo CD application is not configured to automatically SYNC.
+So click `SYNC` and then `REFRESH`.

 ![kubecfg](../../img/argo-team-sync.png)